Drum Spider Arm Crack

-This step-by-step repair guide walks you through fixing drum spider arm crack on your LG WM9000HVA (Front Load).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step repair guide, I’ll walk you through fixing a drum spider arm crack on your LG WM9000HVA (Front Load).
+With the right tools and parts, most homeowners can complete this repair in about 1-2 hours and save themselves a costly service call.

 Part of our Top 20 Washing machine Models & Common Repair Issues Guide.
 Browse all washing machine repair guides for related models and issues.

-If your LG WM9000HVA is experiencing a cracked drum spider arm, you may notice one or more of the following symptoms during operation.
+If your LG WM9000HVA is suffering from a cracked drum spider arm, you might notice one or more of the following symptoms during operation:

 - The drum produces a loud banging or clunking noise during the spin cycle